I was already a fan of Mount Engadine Lodge before I tried their new glamping tents. I’d been to the lodge twice before.

-I admit that I was already a fan of Mount Engadine Lodge before I tried their new glamping tents.
-I’d been twice before; the first time on a winter trip before we’d even moved to Calgary where we lucked out with a weekend of live music and the second in September a few years ago when we took my elderly mother-in-law, promising her moose sightings.
+The first time I visited was on a winter trip before we’d even moved to Calgary where we lucked out with a weekend of live music. and the second in September a few years ago when we took my elderly mother-in-law, promising her moose sightings.
 “We” delivered with at least four moose seen in the meadows in front of the lodge.

-What’s changed since our last visit is the addition of five glamping tents along the approach to the lodge.
+What’s changed since our last visit to Mount Engadine Lodge is the addition of five glamping tents along the approach to the lodge.
 They’ve been available since November 2018 and judging from our weekend trip are extremely popular, especially with people like myself who have an adventurous spirit – and a dog.

 Having said that, on frigid nights you’ll be able to chill a bottle of wine in the far corners of the tent so a pair of slippers is probably something you’ll want to pack.
 There is a supplementary heater – but we never turned it on.

 The glamping tents are smaller than the lodge rooms and cabins – but chances are you won’t be spending full days inside them anyway.
 The common areas at the lodge with their homey wood-burning fireplaces beckon, especially if you’re a reader as they have a great book selection.

 And all three meals along with their famous charcuterie plate at tea time are taken in the dining room in the main lodge.
 The rest of the time you’ll want to be out exploring the truly fantastic mountain landscape – on foot, bike, snowshoes or skis.

 If Mount Engadine could bottle the camaraderie they create around the family-style served meals, they’d be billionaires.